Last Updated: April 2026

 Lin Asian Bar

-And if you want a fancy dim sum brunch, Lin Asian Bar on West 6th is a great spot.
-There are vegan and gluten-free options.
-It does get pretty busy on the weekends so be prepared to wait.
+For a fancy dim sum brunch, Lin Asian Bar on West 6th is the spot.
+Vegan and gluten-free options.
+Gets busy on weekends — be prepared to wait.

 Price Range: $$

-What To Order: soup dumplings, fried dumplings, and pork buns
+What to order: Soup dumplings, fried dumplings, pork buns.

 1203 W 6th St